- Change the behavior of your app in real time

 3. Add a variable to an experiment

-Once you've registered the variable and deployed a version of your app with getters, create an experiment and add a variable.
-You can add one or more variables.
+After you've registered the variable and deployed a version of your app with getters, create an experiment and add a variable.
+You can add one or more variables (scroll down for step-by-step instructions).

 Create an experiment in an SDK project.